steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 <a id="20">[20]</a>
 van den Bogert AJ, Blana D, Heinrich D. Implicit methods for efficient musculoskeletal simulation and optimal control.
 Procedia IUTAM.
 2011;2(2011):297-316. doi:10.1016/j.piutam.2011.04.027

-<!---

-<a id="6">[6]</a>
+<a id="21">[21]</a>
 Piessens R, deDoncker-Kapenga E, Uberhuber C, Kahaner D. Quadpack: A Subroutine Package for Automatic Integration.
 Series in Computational Mathematics v.1.
 Berlin, Germany: Springer-Verlag; 1983.
 515.43/Q1S 100394Z.

+<!---

+<a id="6">[6]</a>

 <a id="7">[7]</a>
 Dierckx P. Curve and Surface Fitting with Splines.
 Oxford, UK: Oxford University Press; 1993.